ishanslab/NSG-Subnet-Association/README.md

 5. If the subnet does not have an NSG and is not in the exclusion list, creates a default NSG and associates it with the subnet.
 6. Generates a report of the subnets that were modified.

+# Important Note:
+- Running this script may cause connectivity issues with the application.
+- Ensure you test this script in a non-production environment first.
+- Modify the script as needed.
+- Only apply it to the production environment after thorough testing.

 ## Example

 ```powershell